Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-Don’t forget that `=` is an operator in C and produces a value just like any other operator.
+A: Don’t forget that `=` is an operator in C and produces a value just like any other operator.
 The assignment

 ```C
 i = 1;